cutlersr/iggypop/README.rst

         # Force changes to be synonymous
           - type: EnforceTranslation

 You can also change settings on the command line.
-To use `use_best_codon` optimization, an *S. cerevisie* codon table, BsaI sites for assemblies, and 300 bp oligos:
+To use `use_best_codon` optimization, an *S. cerevisiea* codon table, BsaI sites for assemblies, and 300 bp oligos:

 .. code:: bash